-You will each pick one topic, and notify me.
-You are also to indicate a preferred date.
+You will each pick two topics, and notify me.
+You can either pick a partner, or wait to see if someone else picks the same topic.
+You may also want to indicate a preferred date.
 I hope to create an online sign-up sheet soon; in the meantime, just email me.

-Your choice is not final until someone else also signs up for the same topic.
-You are encouraged to find a classmate and sign up together, for this reason.
-(You and your debate opponent can also propose a topic, if you wish.)
+Your choices are not final until someone else also signs up for the same topic.
+That's one advantage of finding a debate partner ahead of time.
+(You and your debate partner can also propose a topic, if you wish.)